Aldo Moro: Negotiations and captivity letters

 The Red Brigades proposed exchanging Moro's life for the freedom of several prisoners.
 There has been speculation that during his detention many government officials, including the then interior minister Francesco Cossiga, knew where he was being held.
 Italian politicians were divided into two factions: one favourable to negotiation (linea del negoziato) and the other totally opposing the idea of a negotiated settlement (linea della fermezza).
 The government immediately took a hardline position, namely that the state must not bend to terrorist demands.
 This position was openly criticized by prominent DC party members, such as Amintore Fanfani and Giovanni Leone, who at the time was serving as president of Italy.
 All major political forces followed this hardline stance.
 This included the PCI, which supported democracy and was part of the Italian Parliament; the PCI was accused by the Red Brigades of being a pawn of the bourgeoisie.
 Exceptions were the Italian Socialist Party led by Bettino Craxi and the extra-parliamentary left.

 On 2 April 1978, Romano Prodi, Mario Baldassarri, and Alberto Clò, three professors of the University of Bologna, passed on a tip about a safe-house where the Red Brigades might be holding Moro.
 Prodi stated he had been given the tip by the DC founders from beyond the grave in a séance through the use of a Ouija board, which gave the names of Viterbo, Bolsena, and Gradoli.
 During the investigation of Moro's kidnapping, some members of law enforcement in Italy and of the secret services advocated for the use of torture against terrorists; prominent military members and generals, such as Carlo Alberto dalla Chiesa, were against this.
 Dalla Chiesa once stated: "Italy is a democratic country that could allow itself the luxury of losing Moro, [but] not of the introduction of torture."

 During his kidnapping, Moro wrote several letters to the DC leaders and to Pope Paul VI.
 Some of those letters, including one that was very critical of Andreotti, were kept secret for more than a decade and published only in the early 1990s.
 In his letters, Moro said that the state's primary focus should be saving lives and that the government should comply with his kidnappers' demands.
 Most of the DC's leaders argued that the letters did not express Moro's genuine wishes, arguing they were written under duress, and thus refused all negotiations.
 This position was held in stark contrast to the requests of Moro's family.
 In his appeal to the terrorists, Pope Paul VI asked them to release Moro "without conditions".
 The specified "without conditions" is controversial; according to some sources, it was added to Paul VI's letter against his will, and that the Pope wanted to negotiate with the kidnappers to secure the safety of Moro.
-According to Antonio Mennini, Pope Paul VI had saved ₤10 billion to pay a ransom in order to save Moro.
+According to Antonio Mennini, Pope Paul VI had saved ₤10 billion (equivalent to almost $60 million in 2026) to pay a ransom in order to save Moro.